logdna/logdna-agent-v2/docs/README.md

    * When set to **`start`**:
       * If there is information in the “state file”, use the last recorded state.
       * If the file is not present in the “state file”, start at the beginning.
+   * When set to **`tail`**:
+      * Will read .log files starting at the beginning of the file, if the .log file has a create timestamp that is later than when the agent began running.
+      * Agent will warn if you are picking up .log files greater than 3MB.

 **Notes:**
 * If you configure the LogDNA Agent to run as non-root, review the [documentation](KUBERNETES.md#enabling-file-offset-tracking-across-restarts) about enabling "statefulness" for the LogDNA Agent.